Gobidev/discord-mute-bot/README.md

 ## Features

 ### Commands
-- **[prefix]mute:** Mutes everyone currently connected to your voic echat, requires a role named "Mute Master".
+- **[prefix]mute/m:** Mutes everyone currently connected to your voic echat, requires a role named "Mute Master".
+- **[prefix]status/ping/info/p:** Shows current status of the bot
-- **[prefix]unmute:** Unmutes everyone currently connected to your voice chat, requires a role named "Mute Master".
+- **[prefix]unmute/um/u:** Unmutes everyone currently connected to your voice chat, requires a role named "Mute Master".
 - **[prefix]disable:** Disables all functions of the bot, can only be run by bot-owner.
 - **[prefix]enable:** Reenables all functions of the bot, can only be run by bot-owner.
 - **[prefix]activity:** Changes the activity of the bot, can only be run by bot-owner.